Introduction

 Taxonomy of GMMs

-There are 14 types of cluster models possible based on the three characteristics of the elliptical cluster boundaries (volume, shape, orientation).
-For example, a model may have equal volume (size), equal shape, and variable orientation as in the left example.
+There are 14 types of cluster models in mclust based the three characteristics of elliptical cluster boundaries (volume, shape, and orientation).
+A model may have equal volume (size), equal shape, and variable orientation as in the left example.
 It may also be variable for all three characteristics as in the right example.

 Models are expressed as three letter acronyms where the first letter indicates Volume, the second Shape, and the third Orientation.
 They can be equal (E), variable (V), or identity (I).